krrgit/EntryGameEngine/README.md

 ### Entrypoint
 This is what's called when the application starts.
 ### Logging
 Using spdlog for logging.
 Currently, logging is rendered by setting the default PrintConsole's framebuffer to a texture that is drawn to the screen via Citro2D.
-This part of the engine is not optimal, but allows users to render a scene and see the logs on the same screen.
+This part of the engine is not optimal (tanks fps in some cases), but allows users to render a scene and see the logs on the same screen.
+SELECT toggles the Logs display.
 ### Event System
 Event driven inputs supported.
 ### Application Layer